No, Facebook won’t email you your password. If they do security correctly, they can’t.

 Become a Patron of Ask Leo! and go ad-free!

 Facebook login password reset

-Just below the login password entry field on Facebook’s sign-in page is a link:
+If you know you don’t know your password, you need to recover your account.
+Just below the login password entry field on Facebook’s sign-in page is a link: Forgot account?

-That’s the official and proper way to regain access to your account: by proving ownership of the email account (or mobile number, which works similarly) and then setting a new password.
+That’s the official and proper way to regain access to your account: by proving you can respond to the password recovery methods you set up originally, and then set a new password.

 Facebook login password recovery

 If you want to recover your existing password, I need to make it clear that you might not be able to do this.

 That being said, if you’ve had your browser remember the password for you, it might be frighteningly easy.

 I’ll use Firefox as my example, but most browsers have similar functionality.